The Innovation Fellowships Program

 -

-Reporting: Mid-term and final reports are due to the Engine's associate director and the team's assigned mentor showing the project’s current status, status of IP, commercialization and development plan progress/next steps, and the use of funds.
+Reporting: Mid-term report, final report and presentation are due to the Engine's associate director and the team's assigned mentor showing the project’s current status, status of IP, commercialization and development plan progress/next steps, and the use of funds.
+In addition, self-assessment questionnaires and program evaluation feedback will be required.

 -